Body of man found floating off southeast Alaska island

-JUNEAU, Alaska (AP) — Southeast Alaska fisherman found the body of a man floating off Yakobi Island.
+JUNEAU, Alaska (AP) — An Alaska fisherman found the body of a man floating off Yakobi Island.

-Alaska State Troopers say the state medical examiner will conduct an autopsy and attempt to make a positive identification.
+Alaska State Troopers say the state medical examiner will conduct an autopsy and attempt to identify the remains.

 The Coast Guard on Saturday night took a call from a fishing vessel saying the body was floating about 1 mile (1.6 kilometers) off shore near Cape Cross on the west side of Yakobi Island.